• Skip to main content

 When a creditor approaches a collection agency, he is offered three types of collection services: Collection Demands (Letters), Collection Calls and Filing a Legal Suit.

-During the Collection Letters service, all amounts go directly to the creditor, collection agency keeps nothing other than the small flat fees they had charged earlier.
+During the Collection Letters service, all amounts go directly to the creditor, the collection agency keeps nothing other than the small flat fees they had charged earlier (roughly $12-$16 per account).
 You can also add the late fees to the amount due if your contract permits.

 The creditor must report all payments made by the debtor directly to them so that the Collection Agency can print the correct (lower) outstanding amount on the remaining letters.
-They will completely stop sending letters in case the amount has been Paid in Full.
+They will stop sending letters if the amount has been Paid in Full or deemed uncollectible through written demands and may require stronger action.

-b) Collection Calls (Contingency based, No Collection – No Fees) – This is where an actual human being (debt collector) picks up the phone and starts making phone calls to the debtor.
-This is a contingency based collections service and is usually recommended for debts older than 120 days, or if Collection Letters service did not recover the debt.
+b) Collection Calls (Contingency-based, No Collection – No Fees) – This is where an actual human being (debt collector) picks up the phone and starts making phone calls to the debtor.
+This is a contingency-based collections service and is usually recommended for debts older than 120 days, or if the Collection Letters service did not recover the debt.

 The collection agency keeps 33% to 50% of the amount collected per your agreement and passes the remaining money to you (the creditor).
 Do not always fall for those ultra-low-cost collection agencies, because their recovery rates may be a lot lower.
 If a collection agency is near you do not hire them just because of that reason, in debt collections, the location does not matter.